This is now in your Top Picks!

 Accessible Dubai

 People of determination will find touring Dubai a breeze, even when it comes to exploring the world's tallest building – Burj Khalifa.
-The entrance is through The Dubai Mall where pathways are flat, smooth, and spacious.
-There is a wheelchair ramp leading to the ticket area to the At The Top viewing deck.
+The entrance is through Dubai Mall where pathways are flat, smooth and spacious.
+There is a wheelchair ramp leading to the ticket area and the At The Top viewing deck.
 The line to take the large elevator may seem long but staff are always happy to help you bypass queues.
-Once visitors have reached the observation decks, they can freely move around in a smooth and big outdoor area.
+Once you reach the observation deck, you can freely move around in a smooth outdoor area.
 The large glass windows extend down to the floor, offering visitors spectacular views of the city.

 2